10 interesting facts about Japan

 A view of Tokyo with Mount Fuji in the background

-Japan is at high natural disaster risk
+5. Japan is at high natural disaster risk

 A volcanic island in Japan

-Since Japan is located along the pacific ring of fire, it is one of the most vulnerable countries to natural disasters namely Earthquakes, Tsunamis, and volcanic eruptions.
+Since Japan is located along the pacific ring of fire, it is one of the most vulnerable countries to natural disasters like Earthquakes, Tsunamis, and volcanic eruptions.
 In an estimate, it is found that around 1,500 major or minor earthquakes hit Japan every year.

-The forest cover in Japan is over 67% of the total land area.
+The forest cover in Japan is over 65% of the total land area.
 This makes Japan one of the most heavily forested countries in Asia.

-Bullet trains in Japan
+7. Bullet trains in Japan

 Japanese bullet train Shinkansen